llmichaelsen/ilegraflix/README.md

 By: Leonardo Lovatto Michalsen
 E-mail: llmichaelsen@gmail.com

 -  The project is a representation of a company like Netflix.
-Making it possible to view several films according to the user's profile.
+Making it possible to watch several movies according to the user's profile.
-- It can be acessible can be accessed with any device width.
+- It can be accessed with any device width.
 It's responsive.
 -  Application was developed from a free template for basic structure.
 Its [lincense](https://github.com/llmichaelsen/ilegraflix/blob/master/LICENSE.md).

 ## Initializing the project